ChillerDragon/lintdown.sh/README.md

 Needs ``gcc`` to be installed in PATH.
 You can also change the compiler by setting the CC environment variable for example ``CC=clang lintdown.sh README.md``
-You can also set LDFLAGS if you want to link some libraries such as ``LDFLAGS=-lSDL lintdown.sh README.md``
+You can also set LDFLAGS, LDLIBS, CFLAGS if you want to link some libraries or set compiler options such as ``LDLIBS=-lSDL lintdown.sh README.md``

 ## Projects using lintdown.sh